These white chenille pumpkins make great use of an old bedspread. The project is easy to do and the result is stunning!

 Are you tired of the traditional orange Halloween decor?
 Try this project on for size.

-Halloween is coming and October 31 is also Carve a Pumpkin Day.
-If you don’t like the mess of a carved pumpkin, this project will let you have pumpkin decor without the mess!
+Halloween is coming and if you don’t like the mess of a carved pumpkin, this project will let you have pumpkin decor without the mess!

 Image shared with permission of Erin Art and Gardens